-- Providing school faculty and staff with information and skills with which to address bullying and harassment, whether intervening in a "teachable moment," or investigating a complaint of harassment.
+- Providing school faculty and staff with information and skills with which to address bullying and harassment, whether intervening during a "teachable moment," or investigating a complaint of bullying or harassment.

 - Engaging parents/guardians in dialogue and providing information about bullying and harassment as well as about school policies and procedures related to bullying and harassment.

 All of these strategies, in conjunction with other strategies to create safe schools, are the most effective ways to create positive changes in our schools.
 Included on this website is information for students, parents/guardians, and school faculty and staff.
 If you have questions about the materials provided here or situations you are addressing in your schools, please contact Tracey Tsugawa at 800-416-2010, ext.
 2493, or email@example.com.